 In 2017/18 we undertook one of the largest interior conservation projects since the earliest days of National Trust stewardship.
 The 18th century Saloon carpet and ceiling both received extensive remedial conservation through the ‘Saving the Saloon’ project, improving their appearance and preserving them for future generations.

 In the Saloon, almost 250 years of wear and tear have taken their toll.
 The ceiling and carpet were in a very fragile state and required urgent remedial conservation treatment.

-The carpet was created c.1769 by prestigious carpet maker Thomas Whitty at his Axminster workshop.
-It is of international significance due to its scale, (6x13m), rarity and well recorded history.
+The carpet was created c.1769 by prestigious carpet maker Thomas Whitty at his Axminster workshop and installed at Saltram in 1770.
+It is of international significance due to its size, rarity and well recorded history.